How To Contact Swift River Fly Fishing:

-The "Tribute" echoes the quality and tradition of the best reels of the last century, machined from solid aircraft grade aluminium into a strong, light cage structure with stainless steel spindle.
+The "Tribute" echoes the quality and tradition of the best reels of the last century, machined from solid aircraft grade aluminium into a strong, light cage structure and stainless steel spindle.

-The mid arbour, wide drum 3 3/16" spool has an exposed rim for palm braking, magnesium bronze bushings for long life, and a "Salter" shaped handle in a hard wearing faux horn material.
+The mid arbour, wide drum 3 3/16" spool has an exposed rim for palming, magnesium bronze bushings for long life, and a "Salter" shaped handle in a hard wearing faux horn material.

-The protective hard anodised finish is best described as "full colour graphite", with contrasts in solid naval brass.
+The hard anodised finish is full colour graphite with contrasts in solid naval brass.
 A strong suede pouch from Oldham is included.

-As with previous Wm.
-Salter & Grandson reels, it is reversible for left or right hand wind, and the twin pawl drag system is fully adjustable.
+Wm.
+Salter & Grandson reels are reversible for left or right hand wind, and the twin pawl drag system is fully adjustable.